pprog-dev/pprog/README.md

 `identity(value, *args, **kwargs)` returns the first value `value`.

-`perm(values, cycle)` permutates a list according to a cycle notation.
+`perm(values, /, *, cycle)` permutates a list according to a cycle notation.

+`attrgetter(attr, ..., /, *, default)` instantiates a callable object that fetches the given attribute(s) from its operand, with default value for missing attributes.

+`itemgetter(item, ..., /, *, default)` instantiates a callable object that fetches the given item(s) from its operand, with muti-level keys and default value for missing items.

 #### Classes

-`AttrCaller(attr)` instantiates a callable object that calls the callable attribution of its argument when it is called.

-`ConstantCreator(value, copy=False)` instantiates a callable object that returns the same constant when it is called.
+`ConstantCreator(value, /, *, copy=False)` instantiates a callable object that returns the same constant when it is called.

-`PermArgsExecutor(fun, perm=None)` instantiates a callable object that swaps positional arguments according to a cyclc notation.
+`PermArgsExecutor(fun, /, *, perm=None)` instantiates a callable object that swaps positional arguments according to a cyclc notation.
 By default, it permutates the first two arguments.

 ### Usage Examples